Bicycling in Washington, D.C.

 - Fodor's Choice

 East Potomac Park.
-Cyclists might try the 3-mi loop around the golf course in East Potomac Park at Hains Point, the southern area of the park (entry is near the Jefferson Memorial).
-Though somewhat less scenic than a run around the Mall, it's a favorite training course for dedicated local racers and would-be triathletes.
-Washington, DC.
-202/485-9874 National Park Service.
+Cyclists might try the 3-mile loop around the golf course in East Potomac Park at Hains Point (entry is near the Jefferson Memorial).
+This airy peninsula, though somewhat less scenic than a run around the Mall, is a favorite training course for dedicated local racers and would-be triathletes and is also a good place to watch planes take off and land from Reagan National Airport across the river.
+14th St. SW, Southwest, Washington, DC, 20024.
+202/485–9874 National Park Service.

 Mount Vernon Trail.
-Mount Vernon Trail, across the Potomac in Virginia, has two sections.
-The northern part, closest to D.C. proper, is 3.5 mi long and begins near the causeway across the river from the Kennedy Center that heads to Theodore Roosevelt Island.
-It then passes Ronald Reagan National Airport and continues on to Old Town Alexandria.
+Across the Potomac in Virginia, this riverside trail has two sections.
+The northern part, closest to D.C. proper, is 3.5 mile long and begins near the causeway across the river from the Kennedy Center that heads to Theodore Roosevelt Island.
+It then passes Ronald Reagan National Airport and continues on to Mount Vernon, a total distance of 18 miles.
 This section has slight slopes and almost no interruptions for traffic, making it a delightful biking route.
 Even relatively inexperienced bikers enjoy the trail, which provides wonderful views of the Potomac.
 To access the trail from the District, take the Theodore Roosevelt Bridge or the Rochambeau Memorial Bridge, also known as the 14th Street Bridge.
 South of the airport, the trail runs down to the Washington Marina.
 The final mile of the trail's northern section meanders through protected wetlands before ending in the heart of Old Town Alexandria.
-The trail's 9-mi southern section extends along the Potomac from Alexandria to Mount Vernon.
-Washington, DC.
+The trail's 9-miles southern section extends along the Potomac from Alexandria to Mount Vernon.
+Park Headquarters, Turkey Run Park, McLean, VA, 22101.
+703/289–2500. www.nps.gov/gwmp.
+Arlington Cemetery, Ronald Reagan Washington National Airport, or Rosslyn.

 Washington Area Bicyclist Association.
-WABA provides an organizational home for bike enthuasists across the Washington metropolitan area.
 Members conduct local outreach to encourage biking, do advocacy for better bikes lanes, and educate the public about bike safety.
 WABA also provides an institutional structure for those looking for organized longer rides.
-1803 Connecticut Ave., 3rd fl., Upper Northwest, Washington, DC, 20009.
-202/518-0524. www.waba.org.
+1803 Connecticut Ave., 3rd fl., Dupont Circle, Washington, DC, 20009.
+202/518–0524. www.waba.org.
+Dupont Circle.

 Rentals and Tours

 Bike and Roll.
-Bike and Roll is a tour company that offers three-hour, 4- to 8-mi guided tours of Downtown Washington.
-The company offers tours that range in cost from $35 to $50, and bike rental is included.
-Bike and Roll has locations at the Old Post Office Pavillion and at Union Station.
+Three-hour, 4- to 8-miles guided tours of Downtown Washington range in cost from $35 to $50, and bike rental is included.
 Advance reservations are required.
-Tours start from the Mall.
-1100 Pennsylvania Ave.
-NW, Downtown, Washington, DC, 20004.
-202/842-2453. www.bikethesites.com.
+Tours start from the Mall and Union Station, as well as from Alexandria for rides to Mount Vernon.
+50 Massachussetts Ave.
+NE, Downtown, Washington, DC, 20004.
+202/962–0206. www.bikethesites.com.
+Union Station.

 Capital Bikeshare.
 One of the nation's largest bike-share programs lets you pick up a bike at one of 140 stations located around Washington and Arlington, Virginia, and then return it at a location near your destination.
-Using a credit card to pay the $7 24-hour membership fee at a bike station kiosk, you receive a code to unlock a bike.
+Using a credit card to pay the 24-hour, three-day, or annual membership fee at a bike station kiosk, you receive a code to unlock a bike.
 The membership entitles you to an unlimited number of rides during the 24 hours.
-The first 30 minutes are free, then different rates apply; a 90-minute trip is $4.50.
+The first 30 minutes are free, then different rates apply, depending on the amount of time you have the bike.
 Bikers provide their own helmets.
 Capital Bikeshare is designed for quick, short trips.
 A bike rental shop may be a better option for visitors needing a bike for a full day.
 Washington, DC.
-877/430-2453. www.capitalbikeshare.com.
+877/430–2453. www.capitalbikeshare.com.

 Fodor's Trip Planning Ideas